greggcorp/Greggcorp/_posts/2023-03-08-this-is-where-the-hammer-goes.md

 title: "This is where the hammer goes"
 date:   2023-03-08 01:00:25
 description: "Easy isn’t always effective.
 By being thoughtful and intentional, we design experiences that lead to better outcomes"
-tags: [POV, Process, Management, WIP]
+tags: [POV, Process, Management, WIP, Systems]
 ---
 *A note and a request: this post is part of a larger idea that is still taking shape.
 If this post makes you feel a certain way, or if you have feedback, [please let me know](../contact)!*